 It will ask for final confirmation from your side to proceed with installation Type Y and press enter to start migrating to CentOS Stream 8.

-Please wait for some time to get Install, and It mainly depends upon your Internet Speed.
+Please wait for some time to get installed, and It mainly depends upon your Internet Speed.

-After the installation complete, check the current Distribution Details using the command:
+After the installation is complete, check the current Distribution Details using the command:

 $ cat /etc/redhat-release

 That’s it!
 To migrate from CentOS 8 to CentOS Stream.